Chirpunk

 - The “BACK” button is part of the tabs menu

-The end-goal is to use cuicui_layout_bevy_sprite
+The end-goal is to use cuicui_layout_bevy_sprite instead of

-this specific example (the only benefit of bevy_ui
+this specific example (the only benefit of bevy_ui over bevy_sprite is

 layouting, click management and borders, of which we use none), and bevy’ sprite